RGT Kanzzas

 -

-RGT Kanzzas just missed getting on to the AHDB Recommended List but was outstanding in Agrii trials last year largely due to its vigorous growth habit.
+RGT Kanzzas just missed getting on to the AHDB Recommended List two years ago but continues to give outstanding results in Agrii trials and on farm largely due to its vigorous growth habit.

 -